vuestorefront/storefront-api/README.md

  - ElasticSearch maintenance tools - dump/restore/schema maintenance/migrations,
  - Custom eCommerce Backend integrations via [integration sdk](https://github.com/DivanteLtd/storefront-integration-sdk).

+## Documentation

+Please check our [**Official documentation**](https://sfa-docs.now.sh/).
+You may find there some integration tutorials, API specification and customization tutorials.

 ## Example use cases

  - **Headless eCommerce data source** for any React/Vue/Angular frontend connected to Magento or any other supported eCommerce platform,